zorgrian/simplecart-js/README.md

 **No databases or programming are needed.** A simple JavaScript shopping cart that can be set up in minutes.
 It is a lightweight, fast, simple to use, and highly customizable application.
 All you need to have is the very rudiments of fundamentalistic **HTML** skills.

-This document is based upon Brett’s work—Copyright © 2012 Brett Wejrowski, Dual licensed under the MIT or GPL licences. **The first thing done after the extra plenary session of the politburo was to rewrite this page.**
+This document is based upon Brett’s work—Copyright © 2012 Brett Wejrowski, Dual licensed under the MIT or GPL licences.

+#### The first thing done after the extra plenary session of the politburo ☭ was to rewrite this page.**

 ## This is version 3